Stress Clinical Services and Research / Yale Stress Center

 A full spectrum of services is offered by a multi-disciplinary team at a range of intensity levels.
 Services aim to expand awareness of the effects of stress on the mind, body, and behavior, and teach skills targeting the effects of stress and maladaptive behaviors.

-Core clinical activities constitute a minimum of 50% of the internship.
+Core clinical activities constitute up to 80% of the internship.
 Fellows will be trained to conduct biopsychosocial stress screenings, diagnostic interviews, and evaluations using a range of interview skills and clinical tools.
-Each intern will serve as the primary clinician for 6-8 patients within the Stress Center's clinical services and clinical trials.
+Each intern will serve as the primary clinician for 12-16 patients within the Stress Center's clinical services and clinical trials.
 Fellows will be trained to co-lead Mindfulness Based Stress Reduction classes with experienced instructors.
 The fellows also will provide individual and group therapy, using the following stress reduction and mind/body approaches: stress and emotion regulation skills coaching; Mindfulness Based Cognitive Therapy; biofeedback (heart rate variability, respiration, and muscle tension); breath and relaxation training; integrative therapies for stress related addictive behaviors and other stress related conditions; and health, nutrition and exercise training for weight loss and health optimization.

-The three major areas in which interns can expect to receive specialized training include Mindfulness Based Stress Reduction, Stress Related Addictive Behaviors, and Stress and Health.
+The three major areas in which fellows can expect to receive specialized training include Mindfulness Based Stress Reduction, Stress Related Addictive Behaviors, and Stress and Health.

 Mindfulness Based Stress Reduction Program: